FAQ - Photos Takeout for Mac

 GENERAL

-2) Can Photos handle my 2TB library?
+2) Can Photos handle my ultra-large Photos library?

 3) Does Photos Takeout export photos in the original resolution?

+Yes.
 Photos Takeout preserves image resolution.
 It does not alter photo quality.

 4) Does Photos Takeout preserve metadata when exporting photos?